INSIGHT-Conservative news outlets, accused of election falsehoods, air disclaimers | Politics

 “If the First Amendment means anything, it means that Fox cannot be held liable for fairly reporting and commenting on competing allegations in a hotly contested and actively litigated election,” the network said last month after filing a motion to get the Smartmatic lawsuit dismissed.
 In that filing, Fox said it had invited Smartmatic to appear on the network to address the allegations made by Trump’s surrogates, and that Smartmatic declined.

 A Smartmatic attorney declined to comment on the invitation.
-Dominion has filed defamation lawsuits against Trump allies, including Giuliani and Lindell, based in part on their statements on networks and social media.
-Dominion has not sued any network but the company's legal counsel, Tom Clare, told Reuters "there will be additional lawsuits."
+Dominion has filed earlier defamation lawsuits against Trump allies, including Giuliani and Lindell, based in part on their statements on networks and social media.
 Dominion has formally advised social media networks to preserve posts and data from Fox, Newsmax, OANN, Trump and others, saying they are relevant to pending and forthcoming claims.

-They "cannot undo the damage to Dominion," Clare said.
-'THEY'VE GOT TO WARN YOU ABOUT ME?'
+They “cannot undo the damage to Dominion,” Clare said in an interview prior to filing Friday's lawsuit.
+‘THEY’VE GOT TO WARN YOU ABOUT ME?’

 When Giuliani hosted a show in February on conservative talk radio station WABC in New York, the station inserted a statement mid-broadcast that the host’s “views, assumptions and opinions” do not necessarily represent the opinions, beliefs or policies of the station, its owner, other WABC hosts or advertisers.
 Giuliani, returning to the microphone after the disclaimer, appeared blindsided.
 “Rather insulting,” he said.
 “We’re in America.
 We’re not in East Germany.
 They’ve got to warn you about me?”